Roger-Takeshita/Django_REST_Framework/README.md

   - Import the **TestCase** from `django.test`
   - Bellow that we are going to import the `get_user_model` helper function to import our models.
 This is recommended because if we change our user model we will need to change all the tests that uses that model
+  - Manually managing a user’s password
+    - If you’d like to manually authenticate a user by comparing a plain-text password to the hashed password in the database, use the convenience function [check_password()](https://docs.djangoproject.com/en/3.1/topics/auth/passwords/#module-django.contrib.auth.hashers).
+It takes two arguments: the plain-text password to check, and the full value of a user’s password field in the database to check against, and returns True if they match, False otherwise.

   ```Python
     from django.test import TestCase